leonstel/leonstel.github.io/first.md

 The composition part comes to light where the leaf has a reference to its parent and children therefor a parent is able to do something with children.
 For the record this is not an advocation for pedopilia.

-These tree classes will create a simple tree.
-This is a skeleton the data and binding comes up next.
+These tree classes originated from shown diagram make up the skeleton but the data binding comes up next.
 ```
 //app.js
 // this is the main App class where the app starts from